ACCESSPACE

 3) Implement the software require to support the various functions of this interface (e.g. Indoor Localisation, Obstacle Detection, Mapping, …)

-- The available path possibilities around the user (i.e. the various branching streets they could take, the current room’s center), which form a navigation graph, and will allow the VIP to mentally visualize the layout of its immediate environment
+2) The available path possibilities around the user (i.e. the various branching streets they could take, the current room’s center)

 To provide the proposed egocentric encoding scheme to the user, we designed a vibro-tactile belt, the TactiBelt: it comprises of 46 ERM motors spread into three layers, controlled by an Arduino Mega, through a specialized software written in Java: